-Coordinated by Sciences Po, the DIME-SHS Excellence Facility is headed by Nicolas Sauger, who has been its Scientific and Technical Director since September 2017.
+Coordinated by Sciences Po, the DIME-SHS Excellence Facility was headed by Nicolas Sauger, who has been its Scientific and Technical Director from September 2017 to December 2020.
 He succeeded Laurent Lesnard, who initiated the project in 2011.

-The governance of DIME-SHS is set out in the consortium agreement for the implementation of the excellence facility project; it is structured around three entities.
+The governance of DIME-SHS was set out in the consortium agreement for the implementation of the excellence facility project; it was structured around three entities.

-The Steering Committee decides on the strategic and scientific orientations of the project.
-It is made up of: - A representative of each consortium partner, - The Scientific and Technical Director (Chair of the Steering Committee), - Other members.
+The Steering Committee decided on the strategic and scientific orientations of the project.
+It was made up of: - A representative of each consortium partner, - The Scientific and Technical Director (Chair of the Steering Committee), - members of the Coordinating Committee.

-The Scientific Council is a consultative body tasked with formulating proposals for project’s scientific orientations and adjustments.
-It is made up of individuals who sit as independent experts with an international reputation in the field of social science methods.
+The Scientific Council was a consultative body tasked with formulating proposals for project’s scientific orientations and adjustments.
+It was made up of individuals who sit as independent experts with an international reputation in the field of social science methods.

 - Dominique Joye (President), University of Lausanne, Suisse ;